 5: Monitor Team Metrics

 Conduct periodic reviews and generate reports on the team's performance.
-By regularly reviewing these reports, you can evaluate whether your team is meeting SLAs and timely resolving/approving the raised requests.
+By regularly reviewing these reports, you can evaluate whether your team is meeting SLAs and resolving requests in a timely manner.

-In short, these reports will provide insights into the types of issues raised and the speed of resolution, helping you analyze your team's overall performance.
-This way, you can take necessary actions, like providing training to improve skills and abilities, if there is a scope for improvement.
+In short, these reports will provide insights into the types of issues raised, helping you analyze your team's overall performance.
+If there is scope for improvement, you can take necessary actions, like providing training to improve skills and abilities.

 Although the Jira ticketing system offers several automation capabilities and benefits, it has certain drawbacks that can hamper your request management process.
-What are these drawbacks?
-How can they hinder your ongoing pro?
-If your team has no prior experience with Atlassian products, adopting Jira may be challenging due to its complexity and learning curves.
+For instance, adopting Jira may be challenging if your team has no prior experience with Atlassian products.
+This might be due to its complexity and steep learning curve.

-Also, if you are looking for notification functionalities but do not want to integrate with third-party apps because of budget constraints, then the Jira ticket system may not be the right option.
-Because it independently does not offer notification functionality, IT teams may not be promptly notified of newly raised tickets, leading to potential delays and misses on urgent service requests.
+Also, suppose you are looking for notification functionalities but do not want to integrate with third-party apps because of budget constraints.
+In that case, the Jira ticket system may not be the right option.
+That's because it does not independently offer notification functionality; your team may not be promptly notified of newly raised tickets.
+This leads to potential delays and misses on urgent service requests.

-Additionally, Jira's search feature is not very flexible.
-It can be difficult to identify relevant tickets if keywords are not spaced appropriately or if symbols are missing.
-Teams, therefore, spend considerable time searching for the right keywords to achieve the desired outcome.
+Additionally, Jira's search feature might not be very flexible.
+It can be difficult to identify relevant tickets if keywords are not spaced appropriately or symbols are missing.
+Your team, therefore, spends considerable time searching for the right keywords to achieve the desired outcome.

-If you're willing to work around this limitation, the Jira ticketing system can be a viable solution.
-However, if you're looking for a better alternative, then Zluri might be the right choice for you.
-Zluri's app catalog and access request solution is remarkably intuitive, easy to use, and scalable.
-It offers timely notifications to your team through various channels and provides a detailed view of all incoming tickets on a centralized dashboard.
+If you're willing to work around this limitation, then the Jira ticketing system can be a viable option.
+However, if you're looking for a better alternative, you must explore the various alternatives available.
+To name, Zluri's app catalog and access request solution can be a good choice.
+Besides having a user-friendly interface and scalable features, it offers timely notifications to your team through various channels.
+Moreover, it provides a detailed view of all incoming tickets on a centralized dashboard.